DrMichaelLindner/ReSpecD/README.md

 targetfolder (optional) : folder that contains all dicom files to rename e.g. respecd('C:\yourfolder')

-if no targetfolder is specified, a dialog will pop up to browse and select a folder.
+If no targetfolder is specified, a dialog will pop up to browse and select a folder.